i502Club/i502Club.Ccrs/i502Club.Ccrs/readme.md

 ### Development
 This project will likely see breaking changes.
 Please implement accordingly.

-There is a known issue related to duplicate inventory type names (waste and marijuana mixes) in categories.
-This project contains an experimental
-Enumeration Class for Product.InventoryType which attempts to address this Enum difficulty but it may be deprecated or require refactoring once a standardized solution has been adopted.
+There was a known issue in v1 related to duplicate inventory type names (waste and marijuana mixes) in categories.
+This project contains an Enumeration Class for Product.InventoryType which attempted to address this Enum difficulty.
+It was left in v2 but may be deprecated at any point which
+would require refactoring for those using the enumeration class properties.

-There are also seperate InventoryType Enums representing the category specific inventory types available which also avoids duplicate Enum Key name collisions that would otherwise occur if using a single Enum.
+There are also seperate InventoryType Enums representing the category specific inventory types available which have been deprecated and will be removed.
-It creates difficulties in standard db approaches but workarounds can be used with these Enums and depending on your application requirements may be useful. (ie. if you are work exclusively with plants)

 ---